wkeeling/selenium-wire/README.rst

         if request.url == 'https://server.com/some/path':
             request.create_response(
                 status_code=200,
-                reason='OK',  # Optional, will be determined from the status code headers={'Content-Type': 'text/html'},  # Optional headers dictionary
+                headers={'Content-Type': 'text/html'},  # Optional headers dictionary
                 body='<html>Hello World!</html>'  # Optional body
             )

-    driver.request_interceptor = request_interceptor
+    driver.request_interceptor = interceptor

     # Requests to https://server.com/some/path will have their responses mocked

 *Have any other examples you think could be useful?
-Please submit a PR :)*
+Feel free to submit a PR :)*

 Unset an interceptor
 --------------------